 Custom Metal Fabrication

-Metal fabrication is a process that involves bending and cutting metal to form a specific, boilerplate structure or product.
+Metal fabrication is a process that involves bending and cutting metal to form a specific structure or product.
 In comparison, custom metal fabrication involves cutting materials in a specific way to meet the needs of customers instead of attempting to maintain a standard look or size.

 At Swanton Welding, uses a wide range of specialized industrial equipment, combined with our skilled craftsmen to create our custom metal fabrication projects.